dfinity/portal/docs/developer-docs/agents/nodejs.md

 ## Prerequisites

 - [x] This project uses features introduced in dfx 0.11.2.
-You can install the latest version of IC SDK with the command:
+You can install the latest version of the IC SDK with the command:

 ```
 sh -ci "$(curl -fsSL https://internetcomputer.org/install.sh)"